prototypefund/Digital_Bargeld-docs/wireformats.rst

 wire format in combination with the Taler's bank, it is thus possible to fully test the Taler system without using real currencies.
-The wire format for "TEST" is very simple, in that it only specifies an account number in a field "account_number".
+The wire format for "TEST" is very simple, in that it only specifies an account number in a field "account_number" and the URI of the bank:

+  * `type`: the string constant `"TEST"`
+  * `bank_uri`: the URI of the bank
+  * `account_number`: the number of the exchange's account at the bank (for incoming transfers)

 The account number given must be a positive 53-bit integer.
 Additional fields may be present, but are not required.

-For the merchant or mint to receive deposits through TEST, the deposit request must thus contain a JSON object with the following fields:

-  * `type`: the string constant `"TEST"`
-  * `account_number`: the account number of the merchant at the bank
+Note that a particular exchange is usually only supporting one particular bank with the "TEST" wire format, so it is not possible for a merchant with an account at a different bank to use "TEST" to transfer funds across banks.
+After all, this is for testing and not for real banking.

 SEPA